openssl/web/README.md

 -   [Template Toolkit].
 The Debian package is `libtemplate-perl`
 -   [Pandoc].
 The Debian package is `pandoc`
--   [OpenSSL::Query], a perl module that you install in normal perly way.
-    It's not in CPAN.
+-   [OpenSSL::Query], see its README.md for installation instructions.
 -   `git`, `python3`, `wget`

 It also requires a checkout of a number of repositories and branches.
 Some